 - pre-post designs (before and after studies)

-- Finally, somebody who explains statistics not just clearly but in a non-boring fashion.
+- Finally!
+Someone who explains statistics not just clearly, but in a non-boring fashion.

 - Best training course I have ever done!
 I have very little training in statistics and was worried some/most would go over my head.
-This was not the case and I attribute this to the teaching style – he made it very easy to understand – and using real life/tangible examples.
+This was not the case and I attribute this to the teaching style – Adrian made it very easy to understand, using real life/tangible examples.
 Excellent course.